First Aid Certification: Clearing Common Misconceptions

 You can't just take any first aid course out there.

-The first thing you need to do is make sure that the course is accredited by an organization.
+The first thing you need to do is make sure that the course is recognized by an organization.
 This means that it will meet all of your state's requirements for certification, and it will be accepted by employers as well.

 Next, you should look at what topics are covered in the course.
 Some courses cover more than others--for example, some may include CPR training while others might not mention this at all (or only briefly).
 If a topic isn't important enough for them to discuss thoroughly during class, it probably won't be included in their exam either!
 This can lead to problems when someone tries taking another course later on because they don't know what they're supposed to know yet--and they don't pass!
 Make sure that whatever material was covered in class matches up with what you'll need later on down the line if possible; otherwise, there could be issues later down when trying to get certified again after taking another course elsewhere."